prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 }
 ```
 ![Prototype Scope Example](https://github.com/whereismybaymax/AAFCjavaJunitLearning/blob/master/Notes/Images/2018-07-20%2014_55_58-Spring%20%26%20Hibernate%20for%20Beginners%20_%20Udemy.png)
-- Everytime the tennisCoach bean is referenced, it creates a new object for each request
+- Every time the tennisCoach bean is referenced, it creates a new object for each request
-- In this Eg, Coach theCoach is in one area of memeory and then Coach alphaCoach will create a new object
+- In this Eg, Coach theCoach is in one area of memory and then Coach alphaCoach will create a new object
     - Two dif objects, two dif areas in memory

-**When to use Prototpye scope**
+**When to use Prototype scope**
 - https://stackoverflow.com/questions/21969044/when-to-use-spring-prototype-scope
 - when you need stateful beans {?}
 - A good practice is to pass dependencies through the constructor.
 Therefore, you should never use scope prototype.
 Instead, you should use new or a singleton factory.
 - Imagine that you must build a real-time system for vehicle tracking, and you will have like 2.000.000 cars sharing information each 5 seconds, In the server side, you will work with two or more distinct group configurations, one for Cars and another one for Trucks.
 With this simple scenario, if you design your application to work with distinct configuration groups in memory you will achieve more performance.
-- So, in this case when the server receives a new message from a Truck for example the server will get the configuration in memory, from a class VehicleGrupConfiguration and then apply which behavior this message should be, like time-out, retry... of course there are many ways to implement this situation, but with this simple example you can realize good scenarios to handle this configuration.
+- So, in this case when the server receives a new message from a Truck for example the server will get the configuration in memory, from a class VehicleGroupConfiguration and then apply which behavior this message should be, like time-out, retry... of course there are many ways to implement this situation, but with this simple example you can realize good scenarios to handle this configuration.

 ###### S1 Section 9, Lecture 78 - @Scope Annotation - Write Some Code
 - Here: https://github.com/whereismybaymax/AAFCSpringLearning/commit/10758e889f617745dbad7ea6e129d3c4d61ebeff